 Thanks for checking out the College of Engineering at Michigan State University!
 We know that choosing a university and a major is an important decision.
-With all of the opportunities available here, we hope you'll find that Engineering at MSU is the right fit for you!
-Our goal is to provide you with all of the information you need to make an educated decision about your future.
-If you have any other questions after browsing our site, feel free to contact us.
+With all the opportunities available here, we hope you'll find that Engineering at MSU is the right fit for you!
+Our goal is to provide you with all the information you need to make an educated decision about your future.
+Please get in touch with us if you have any other questions after browsing our site.

 Presentations & Tours

-Interested in becoming a Spartan Engineer?
-Our presentations and tours are a great opportunity for you to learn more about the admission process, programs and majors, and tour our labs and facilities.
+Are you interested in becoming a Spartan Engineer?
+Our presentations and tours are an excellent opportunity to learn more about the admission process, programs, and majors and tour our labs and facilities.
 Sign up today!

 When to Apply!

-Visit the MSU Admissions page to find out the latest tips on the application process.
+Visit the MSU Admissions page for the latest tips on the application process.

 Resources for You!